AECBanana/Milthm/README_EN.md

 Beatmap：

+* Original beatmap format

-* Support importing beatmaps from Osu!Mania, Osu!Taiko(Just for fun, we will include their original information including creator and note they are from Osu! clearly, **we will delete this function if this hurt Osu!'s rights**)
+* Also support importing beatmaps from Osu!Mania, Osu!Taiko(Just for fun, we will include their original information including creator and note they are from Osu! clearly, **we will delete this function if this hurt Osu!'s rights**)

 # Project Progress

 - [x] Title UI
 - [ ] Song Select UI
 - [ ] Game Settlement UI
-- [ ] Beatmap Loader and Playing
+- [x] Beatmap Loader and Game Play
 - [ ] Beatmap Editor
 - [ ] Beatmap Online Disscussion
 - [ ] Account System